 If you have any more questions regarding your family law matter, it is highly advised that you speak with an attorney from our firm in order to find answers that intimately relate to your personal situation.
 Having the legal assistance we can provide will help ensure that you will take the legal actions your case requires.
-There is no one size fits all when it comes to divorce and other family law issues, and Grimes, Sensing & Clemons PLLC are prepared to offer legal aid according to your needs.
+There is no one size fits all when it comes to divorce and other family law issues, and Jeff Grimes & Associates, PLLC are prepared to offer legal aid according to your needs.
 Contact the firm today.

 Q:What is family law?

 A:Family law is a well-defined area of law that deals with family related legal issues.
 This can include matters involving domestic relationships and marriage, such as adoption, divorce, child custody, parental responsibility and domestic violence, among others.
 Family law cases are handled in Family Court.